Moving into a new home is always an exciting new adventure: new beginnings, fresh inspiration, new surroundings, and things to explore.

 So how can you make one of life’s most expensive, stressful, and taxing life events easier on the mind and pocket?

 Hiring professional movers is one example, but that can be very expensive and leave you having to trust total strangers with your valuable assets and precious memories.
-Renting your own moving truck is a great way to take control of your time and assets as well as saving you a good amount of money, which can be better spent turning your new space into your new home.
+Hiring your own moving truck is a great way to take control of your time and assets as well as saving you a good amount of money, which can be better spent turning your new space into your new home.

 So how else can you reduce the stress of moving?
 Read Go With The Gecko’s top five moving tips for new homeowners for some more great advice.